riccardocadei/riccardocadei/README.md

 ### Hello World :earth_africa:,
 I am [Riccardo](https://www.riccardocadei.com/) :it:, a Research Fellow at [Harvard University](https://www.harvard.edu/) conducting research in Causal Machine Learning.
-In July 2020, I graduated (BSc) in Mathematical Engineering at [Politecnico di Milano](https://www.mate.polimi.it/im/) and in March 2023 I graduated (MSc) in Data Science at [EPFL](https://www.epfl.ch/education/master/programs/data-science/), after several internships in both industry and academia a 6-months visiting period at [Harvard University](https://www.harvard.edu/) for the Master's Thesis.
+In July 2020, I graduated (BSc) in Mathematical Engineering at [Politecnico di Milano](https://www.mate.polimi.it/im/), and in March 2023 I graduated (MSc) in Data Science at [EPFL](https://www.epfl.ch/education/master/programs/data-science/) after several internships, in both industry and academia, and a 6-months visiting period at [Harvard University](https://www.harvard.edu/) for my Master's Thesis.

 Here you can find a collection of different problems, challenges and frameworks regarding:
 - Machine Learning :chart_with_upwards_trend:,